projectsbyif/openapis/pages/potential-open-apis-for-the-telecoms-sector.md

-# Potential Open APIs for the Telecoms Sector
+# Potential open APIs for the telecoms sector

 Prototyping for the 3 scenarios shown in this report allowed us to understand the APIs that would need to exist if they were to be built.